Thirsting for Water

 I began to notice how we humans tend to be a lot like these fur companions that have been wounded.
 We have trust issues, and at times we need to be approached with ease.
 We don’t like to be pried for information or pushed into doing something.
 We don’t want to be controlled through harsh words or even bribed with treats.
 Syrupy compliments can also evoke warning signals.
 We tend to think things like, “What do they want?”
 “What are they after?”
 Yes, too often, pets and people who have been hurt are quickly ready to runoff from a family function or an event that makes them feel worse about themselves.
 Their lack of self-esteem can be crushed when others are given all the attention in the room, and yet they are not ready for the focus of everyone in the place to be on them.

-Next, I wanted to know how a person could tell if their dog (pets) had been harmed or abused, so I did some research on this topic.
+Next, I wanted to know how a person could tell if their dog (pets) had been harmed or abused, so I researched this topic.
 While you read the list below, try and think in people terms.

 Did you notice that the signs of abuse are physical illness, mental stress, and fear?
-Could our sickness in our bodies at times be caused by past trauma and abuse?
+Could past trauma and abuse cause sickness in our bodies at times?
 Yes, I believe it could.
 Ask a person who has PTSD, and you will get an even broader understanding of what our environment can do to our mental health.
 Sometimes our sickness and wounds were brought on by ourselves.

 (Psalms 38:4-7, CJB) “Your indignation left no part of me intact; my sin made my whole body sick; for my iniquities loom high over my head as a heavy burden, too heavy for me.
 I have stinking, festering wounds because of my foolishness.
 I am bent down, prostrate completely; I go about mourning all day long.”